An appropriate statistical approach for nonequilibrium particle production: Abstract

 \section{Abstract}

-We suggest that the long--standing problem with incapability of the thermal models in reproducing the horn--like structure of the kaon--to--pion ratio measured at AGS, SPS and low RHIC energies and confirmed in the beam energy scan program, was raised due to applying inappropriate statistics, mainly, extensive additive Boltzmann--Gibbs (BG).
-The assumption that the particle production, the dynamical nonequilibrium process, is {\it priori} to be analyzed by extensive BG or nonextensive Tsallis statistics, seems being a failed path followed over the past decades.
-With generic (non)extensive statistics, two equivalence classes $(c,d)$ belittle such an {\it ad hoc} assumption.
-Accordingly, the statistical ensemble itself determines its degree of (non)extensivity, including extensive BG and nonextensive Tsallis statistics, which are characterized by $(1,1)$ and $(0,q)$, respectively.
-The energy dependence of light--, $\gamma_q$, and strange--quark occupation factor, $\gamma_s$, indicates that the produced particles are best described as a nonequilibrium ensemble, where a remarkable nonmonotonic behavior associates the $\mathrm{K}^+/\pi^+$ horn, for example.
-On other hand, the resulting equivalence classes $(c,d)$ refer to a generic nonextensivity associated with extended exponential and Lambert--$W_0$ exponentially generating distribution function, which obviously emerge from free, short-- and long--range correlations.
-With this generic statistical approach, the hadron resonance gas model excellently reproduces the $\mathrm{K}^+/\pi^+$ ratio, including its nonmonotonic horn--like structure.
+The incapability of thermal models to accurately reproduce the horn-like structure of the Kaon-to-pion ratio measured at AGS, SPS, and low RHIC energies, as well as confirmed in the beam energy scan program, has long been a persistent problem.
+This issue is believed to have arisen due to the inappropriate application of statistics, particularly the extensive additive Boltzmann-Gibbs (BG) statistics.
+The assumption that the analysis of particle production, a dynamic nonequilibrium process, should be primarily conducted using extensive BG or nonextensive Tsallis statistics, has proven to be an unsuccessful approach that has been followed for several decades.
+By employing generic (non)extensive statistics, two equivalence classes $(c,d)$ emerge, thereby undermining the validity of any ad hoc assumption.
+Consequently, the degree of (non)extensivity exhibited by the statistical ensemble is determined by its own characteristics.
+This encompasses both extensive BG statistics, characterized by $(1,1)$, and nonextensive Tsallis statistics, characterized by $(0,q)$.
+The energy dependence of light-, $\gamma_q$, and strange-quark occupation factor, $\gamma_s$, suggests that the produced particles are most appropriately described as a nonequilibrium ensemble.
+This is evidenced by a remarkable nonmonotonic behavior observed in the $\mathrm{K}^+/\pi^+$ horn, for instance.
+On the other hand, the resulting equivalence classes $(c,d)$ are associated with a generic nonextensivity related to extended exponential and Lambert-$W_0$ exponentially generating distribution function, which evidently arise from free, short- and long-range correlations.
+The incorporation of generic nonextensive statistics into the hadron resonance gas model yields an impressive ability to rightfully reproduce the nonmonotonic $\mathrm{K}^+/\pi^+$ ratio.